Uskmouth Power Station - Application to change environmental permit

 Uskmouth power plant already has an Environmental Permit from Natural Resources Wales to burn coal for electricity generation.
 Before it can change its fuel source, the company must apply to vary its permit so a full environment assessment can take place.

 We have held an extended public consultation on the company’s application, which has now closed.
-We have now begun our technical assessment and determination, which will last several weeks.
+We are now completing our technical assessment and determination, which is expected to take some time.
 This assessment will consider all relevant comments received during consultation.
-We have already asked the company for further information, via a Schedule 5 notice.
-When have reached a proposed decision, we will advertise and consult on our draft decision for at least 20 working days.
+We have asked the company for further information, via Schedule 5 notices.
+When we have completed our assessment, we will advertise this on our website and social media channels.
+If we propose to allow the permit change, we will consult on our draft decision for at least 20 working days.

 What is the Environmental Permit and a Variation?